The Courtroom Sketches of Ida Libby Dengrove

-When Lois Dengrove donated her mother’s work to the University of Virginia Arthur J. Morris School of Law Library in March 2014, it was immediately evident to the staff that what we’d acquired wasn’t just several thousand beautiful drawings, though they certainly are beautiful: witness the captain and two mates on the deck of the Argo Merchant, gazing out at ten-foot seas, the water green and blue and black and white at once, the danger so palpable you can almost hear the breakers; or stare a while at the vacant music chair, a violin and lamp-lit score waiting for a woman who met a cruel, needless fate backstage, and who would never return to play the Met ballet’s second half.
+When Lois Dengrove donated her mother’s work to the University of Virginia's Arthur J. Morris School of Law Library in March 2014, it was immediately evident to the staff that what we’d acquired wasn’t just several thousand beautiful drawings, though they certainly are beautiful: witness the captain and two mates on the deck of the Argo Merchant, gazing out at ten-foot seas, the water green and blue and black and white at once, the danger so palpable you can almost hear the breakers; or stare a while at the vacant music chair, a violin and lamp-lit score waiting for a woman who met a cruel, needless fate backstage, and who would never return to play the Met ballet’s second half.

 The real surprise in looking through Dengrove’s art was that it inspired questions – what became of the ship in those turbulent seas, who stole that musician from where she belonged – and they were not the types of questions typically asked of art.
-The questions we were asking had answers based in facts, facts waiting to be uncovered in newspaper archives, twenty- and thirty-year-old books, magazine articles and strange crannies of the internet.
-And those facts were part of what made the art beautiful, meaningful, true.
+The questions we were asking had answers based in facts, facts waiting to be uncovered in newspaper archives, twenty- and thirty-year-old books, magazine articles, and strange crannies of the internet.
+And those facts were part of what made the art beautiful, meaningful, and true.